omarreis/vsop2013/planetfun/README.md

 Note that SetMatrix() exists, but is not a public  method of 3D objects.
 Used a helper class to expose the method.

-2- Use an object parented to a dummy and change one component of RotationAngle on either.
+2- Use an object parented to a dummy and change one component of RotationAngle on each.

-For example if we have the construction:
+For example if you have the construction:

      -- aDummy --- a3DObject